 With all the opportunities there are to live and work abroad, particularly teaching English, there’s a lot of potential to live affordably early in your career.
 If you plan well, you have the potential to save a lot of money.
 Some Americans move abroad as part of a strategy to pay off their student loans — with the right program in a country with a favorable exchange rate, it can be an effective plan.

 No matter why you go, it’s crucial to stay connected to what you left behind.
 People who live abroad for many years often let their credit activity fall dormant, potentially leaving them without a credit history when they return.
-(To get an overview of your credit history, you can get your free credit report summary at Credit.com, updated monthly.)
+(To get an overview of your credit history, you can get your free credit report summary at Credit.com, updated every 14 days.)

 Without a credit history, it can be difficult to obtain lines of credit and can make other things — like rent an apartment or get utilities set up in your name — a little more complicated.